Active School

 At Aldrington, we know that sport and physical exercise is vital to our physical, emotional and creative development and health.
 We promote regular physical activity throughout the day to help to stimulate children and embed the healthy routines that will last a lifetime.

-Children enjoy two hours of physical education each week, typically focussed on a different sporting discipline for half a term.
+Children enjoy two hours of physical education each week, typically focused on a different sporting discipline for half a term.
 Yet sport is also built into each day, through regular breaks, exercises and clubs.

 Lesson Breaks